Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'soft-delete' and the resource 'webhook endpoint', differentiating it from siblings like createEndpoint or testEndpoint.
-It is specific and unambiguous.
+The description clearly states the action ('soft-delete') and resource ('webhook endpoint'), and the effect ('no longer receive deliveries'), distinguishing it from siblings like createEndpoint or testEndpoint.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.